corrode/corrode.github.io/content/blog/memory-safety/index.md

 At a minimum:

-1. **An inventory of memory-unsafe code** in your products, prioritized by risk (network-facing code, cryptographic operations, data parsing).
+1. An inventory of memory-unsafe code in your products, prioritized by risk (network-facing code, cryptographic operations, data parsing).
-2. **A plan for new development** in a memory-safe language.
+2. A plan for new development in a memory-safe language.
-3. **A migration strategy** for high-risk existing components, potentially through incremental Rust rewrites using the FFI (Foreign Function Interface).
+3. A migration strategy for high-risk existing components, potentially through incremental Rust rewrites using the FFI (Foreign Function Interface).
-4. **Interim mitigations** for code that won't be migrated soon (compiler hardening, fuzzing, static analysis).
+4. Interim mitigations for code that won't be migrated soon (compiler hardening, fuzzing, static analysis).
-5. **Timeline and milestones** showing a credible, prioritized reduction of memory safety vulnerabilities.
+5. A timeline with milestones showing a credible, prioritized reduction of memory safety vulnerabilities.

 This is exactly the kind of work I do with my clients at [corrode](/services/).
 We've helped organizations across industries, from cloud infrastructure to embedded devices to backend services, develop practical Rust adoption strategies.